etcd/raspi-home-sensors/README.md

 # Set up Raspberry Pi

-The instructions below document how to perform headless setup and management with Raspberry Pi OS (formerly Raspbian).
+The instructions below document how to headlessly set up and run a Raspberry Pi.

 ## Install Raspberry Pi OS

 1. Write Raspberry Pi OS Lite to a microSD card.
-I used Balena Etcher.

 2. Navigate to the root of this card and create an empty file named `ssh`.
 This tells Raspberry Pi OS to enable SSH upon boot up.